osalvador/ReplicaDB/DEPLOYMENT.md

   and dispatch state.
 - V15: Quartz JDBC PostgreSQL tables and scheduler lock rows.
 - V16: shared login-attempt reservations and cleanup indexes.
+- V17: managed datasource profiles and datasource ACLs.
+- V18: datasource-only job bindings with restrictive foreign keys.
+- V19: claim-time resolved datasource identifiers and timestamps.

 Do not run Quartz's automatic schema initializer.
 Do not edit or remove an applied migration.
 PostgreSQL is the only durable source of truth for product schedules and run state.

+Datasource security is stored in an application-encrypted envelope.
+The `technical_params` JSON contains non-secret manager settings only; credential- bearing values such as connection strings with user-info, passwords, S3 keys, Kafka security values, and Azure authentication material belong to the encrypted security bundle.
+Datasource deletion is restrictive while a job binding references it.

+Pending runs resolve the current datasource profiles when claimed.
+The claim records only resolved datasource UUIDs and a timestamp, releases PostgreSQL locks before decrypting or running ReplicaDB, and keeps the in-memory profile stable for that attempt.
+A later datasource update affects the next claim, not an already running attempt.
+Job binding flags block future manual, scheduled, retry, recovery, and worker claims without cancelling active work.

 ## Quartz rollout